wscoble/beyond-the-prompt/presentation/slides.md

 ???

+⏱️ TIME: 38:30 - 43:30 (5.0 min)

 It caught something I missed: SecurityManager is deprecated.
 Removed in Java 21.

 ???

+SecurityManager isn't even available anymore, and it has vulnerabilities.

 --

-Oh no. We're using Java 25.
+We're using Java 25.

 ???